-- Strengthen relationships with key stakeholders and identify local leaders to champion projects and plans. - Recruit and convene active, engaged advisory committees to leverage local knowledge and expertise. - Expand participation from representatives of traditionally underserved communities. - Develop compelling, user-friendly materials that partners can readily adapt and share with their own networks (e.g. sample social media posts).
+- Strengthen relationships with key stakeholders and identify local leaders to champion projects and plans. - Recruit and convene active, engaged advisory committees to leverage local knowledge and expertise. - Expand participation from representatives of traditionally underserved communities. - Develop compelling, user-friendly materials that partners can readily adapt and share with their own networks (e.g. sample slide decks and social media posts).